 Editor's note: the Security credentials element is a placeholder for SA3 security information.

-7) shall include a "Delivery Status" element to carry the delivery status description, the delivery status can be success or failure in delivery; and
+7) shall include a "Delivery Status" element to carry the delivery status description.
+The delivery status can be success or failure in delivery; and

-8) may include a "Failure Cause" element indicates the failure reason if the delivery status is failure;
+8) may include a "Failure Cause" element to indicate the failure reason if the delivery status is failure;

 6.4.1.1.5 Sending of a aggregated MSGin5G message delivery status report